rex-makusia/devpollinate/content/_index.md

 # 🌱 Welcome to Dev Pollinate

-**Dev Pollinate** is where I document my **DevOps** journey, share lessons learned, and explore innovative ideas in cloud engineering, automation, and modern software development.
+**Dev Pollinate** is where I document my **DevOps** journey, share lessons learned, and explore innovative ideas in DevOps engineering, Continuos Integration and Continuous Delivery and Ways of working.

 I created **Dev Pollinate** to document my personal growth in the world of **DevOps**, as well as to contribute to the broader community by sharing valuable insights.
 I believe in the power of **collaboration** and **continuous learning**, and this blog serves as both a record of my journey and a resource for those looking to enhance their DevOps practices.